daveisagit/aoc2025/README.md

 ### --- Day 11: Reactor ---

-DAG: a) total paths b) Refine recursion to accumulate and with and without totals
+DAG: a) total paths b) Refine recursion to accumulate 2 total types (has those nodes / does not)

 ### --- Day 12: Christmas Tree Farm ---